Kevin-Kiprotich/Coastal_Erosion_Backend/README.md

         "email":"example@example.com"
     }
 ```
+ A verification email will be sent to the provided email which will redirect the user to a page to provide a new password.

 ### Change password
 * Make a **POST** request to SERVER_URL/api/resetpassword/.
 The payload should be in this format: